FWKMultiverse/NEURAL-NEXUS/README.md

 | Timeframes | M1 · M5 · M15 · H1 · H4 | M1 · M5 · M15 · H1 · H4 |
 | Overfitting | 0.000 | In progress |
 | Validated accuracy | 36.7% | In progress |

-The increase from 16,000 to 46,000 samples means the model now sees nearly **3× more market situations** during training.
-Combined with 42% more news coverage, the current run is expected to generalize significantly better across different market conditions.

 ---